 Tip – Calculating the Price for Exchanges

 We’ve looked into the rules on how all the fees, taxes, and costs are calculated and have done this math for you.
-Here are the results for Stewards Sale tickets.
-(Main Sale tickets cost more given their higher face value):
+Here are the results for 2023 Stewards Sale tickets.
+(Main Sale tickets are priced the same way this year, and the same math should hold):

-For those who want to dive a bit deeper into how this is calculated, here are the assumptions we used, as well as a spreadsheet of the math below:
+For those who want to dive a bit deeper into how this is calculated, here are the assumptions we used for 2023, as well as a spreadsheet of the math below.

-- Face value of the tickets assumed to be $475 and the vehicle pass at $140
+- Face value of the tickets is $575 and the vehicle pass is $150

 - Tickets are assessed the 9% Nevada Live Entertainment tax based on face value, but vehicle passes are not subject to this tax